gtarobotics/self-driving-car/README.md

 	./run_quick_benchmark.sh

-Please post the results on https://nd013.slack.com team in #environment channel.
+Please post the results on [ND013 Slack Team](https://nd013.udacity.com/) in #environment channel.

 #open 2 new terminals in host OS